KIT-IBT/RESILIENT/README.md

 A RulE baSed atrIaL fIber gENeraTor.

 ## Overview
 RESILIENT is a rule-based artial fiber generator for generating bi-atrial fibers and interatrial bridges.
-The algortihm was developed at IBT and published in Wachter et al. 2015 (see below).
+The algortihm was developed at IBT and published in Wachter et al. 2015 [[1](#1)].
 The algrothim works with triangle, terahedron and voxel meshes.
 The fibers are based on 22 seedpoints: 9 in the right atrium and 13 in the left atrium.
-They have to be selected by the user as described in Wachter et al.
+They have to be selected by the user as described in [[1](#1)].

 ![localization of the seedpoints](https://user-images.githubusercontent.com/70153727/114750043-d701d500-9d53-11eb-9d02-7608baddf1b3.jpg)